Buffalo and Susquehanna Railroad: Baltimore and Ohio era

 In 1933, the new UMWA came back to Sagamore to unionize the mines, again.
 The union improved conditions for the Sagamore miners, but the town never fully recovered from the 1924 shutdown.
 The Great Depression continued to make matters worse for everyone.
 Even with the mines open on limited production, the Great Depression affected everyone, and the small town of Sagamore continued to die off as more and more houses were vacant and getting torn down, some for firewood.

 The line from Keating Summit to Austin was abandoned by 1941.

 In the early morning of Friday, July 17, 1942, a severe rainstorm hovered over north-central Pennsylvania.
 A state record was set, when 30.8 in of rain was recorded at Smethport, Pennsylvania, in only 4.5 hours.
 This has become the state record, and the limit that all dams and waterways are now built to sustain.
 This deluge caused widespread flooding all over the areas.
 Due to this stationary storm system, major flooding occurred in the Sinnemahoning and Wharton valleys.
 When the flooding receded, dozens of miles of former Buffalo and Susquehanna track was destroyed in and around Sinnemahoning and Wharton, and the line was out of service in those areas.

 By November 1942, the mortgage bond holders of the Buffalo and Susquehanna Railroad Corporation met to discuss a proposal to abandon and scrap a total of 53.6 mi of track.
 The entire 9 mi line southeast from Austin, through Costello to Wharton, and the entire 44.6 mi of line southwest from Burrows, over the 4 switchbacks, all the way to Sinnemahoning, where the junction with the Pennsylvania Railroad was also abandoned.

-This part of the system was very underutilized and unpopulated, and required too much work to cross, as it included the four switchbacks that added much delay to any traffic.
+This part of the system was underutilized and unpopulated, and required too much work to cross, as it included the four switchbacks that added much delay to any traffic.
 The costs could never be justified to repair it.
 Since the lumber mills and industries closed in the 1920s, there was never much traffic on these lines anymore.
 The abandonment posed some interesting questions for the B&O, though, since it separated the B&O ex-B&S line from Sagamore, up though DuBois to Sinnemahoning from the rest of the ex-B&S lines near Galeton.
 The remaining line from Keating Summit to Austin was already abandoned by this point.
 The B&O now required the services of the PRR and the Erie to get access to the rest of the ex-Buffalo and Susquehanna lines.